The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A written instrument which authorizes one person to act as another's agent or attorney.
 The power of attorney may be for a definite, specific act, or it may be general in nature.
 The terms of the written power of attorney may specify when it will expire.
 If not, the power of attorney usually expires when the person granting it dies.

 A policy that offers fixed combinations of building/contents coverage or contents-only coverage at modest, fixed premiums.
 The PRP generally is available for property located in B, C, and X Zones in Regular Program Communities that meets eligibility requirements based on the property’s flood loss history.
-See also Preferred Risk Policy.
+See related question Preferred Risk Policy.

 A clause in a mortgage allowing the mortgagor to pay off part or all of the unpaid debt before it becomes due.

 Insurance offered by a private insurance company that protects the bank against loss on a defaulted mortgage up to the limit of the policy (usually 20 to 25 percent of the loan amount).
 PMI is usually limited to loans with a high loan-to-value (LTV) ratio.
 The borrower pays the premium.
-See also Private Mortgage Insurance.
+See related question Private Mortgage Insurance.

 The process of analyzing two related records and, if differences exist between them, finding the cause and bringing the two records into agreement.
 Example: Comparing an up-to-date check book with a monthly statement from the financial institution holding the account.